Coat of arms and flag of New Jersey: History

+Ideas for adopting of a state flag started in 1894.
 According to the minutes of the New Jersey General Assembly for May 11, 1896, the date on which the Assembly officially adopted the flag, the buff color is due indirectly to George Washington, who had ordered on September 14, 1779, that the uniform coats of the New Jersey Continental Line be dark (Jersey) blue, with buff facings.
 Buff-colored facings had until then been reserved only for his own uniform and those of other Continental generals and their aides.
 Then, on February 14, 1780, the Continental War Officers in Philadelphia directed that the uniform coat facings of all regiments were to be the same as the background color of the regiments' state flag.